scarolan/quick-dashboard-makeover/Labs/01_ExtremeDashboard.md

 # 🚀 Extreme Dashboard Makeover

-Overcharge’s dashboards aren’t keeping up with their high-speed operations.
+Overcharge’s Grafana dashboards aren’t keeping up with their high-speed operations.
 In this lab, you'll upgrade a real-world dashboard that’s hard to read, lacks visual clarity, and doesn’t highlight what matters most.

 You’ll learn how to turn noisy charts into sharp, focused visualizations—so teams can spot issues early, respond quickly, and keep things running smoothly.
 Better dashboards mean fewer surprises, faster decisions, and a lot less fire-fighting. 🔥🧯